ron17ro/AutomationDemoFramework/README.md

 ```

 PicoContainer can create and inject an object in the step classes constructor.
+For example, the Home Page Steps class will instantiate the TestContext object in the constructor, so the code to instantiate a WebDriverManager and PageObjectManager will no longer be required.

 ### HomePageSteps.java ###
 ```